RashiTech/ERA-V1/Capstone/README.md

 ### Visual_projector

 **Instruct150k** dataset used to finetune the pretrained Projection Layer from Step 1 and the added quantized adaptor for the Query, Key & Value projection layers and dense fully connected layers of Phi-2.
-Finetuning done using **QLoRA (Quantized Low Ranking Adaptation) Strategy**.
+Parameter Efficient Fine Tuning (Peft) approach of **QLoRA - Quantization and Low-Rank Adapters Strategy**.
 Methods for dataset preparation comprise Autoregressive Token Prediction and the Standard Language Model Training Method which helped in achieving model efficiency along with reasonable computational resources.

 ### Audio_projector (No training involved)